filecoin-project/devgrants/.github/ISSUE_TEMPLATE/opengrant.md

 Currently the meta processes that govern how research is conducted and incentivized are highly centralized and have not yet taken advantage of the potential improvements that can be made in this industry by using distributed ledger technology.
 Our project focuses on 2 primary use cases of DLT
  1. Ensuring research data integrity via trustless file version management
- 2. Providing new kinds of incentives using NFT's and cryptocurrencies to help encourage more research
+ 2. Providing new kinds of incentives using NFT's and cryptocurrencies to help encourage more participation in research
 ## Value
 This table is an overview of our value proposition for each involved party
 ![ValuePropositionTable](https://tokenizedresearch.com/wp-content/uploads/2021/08/Value-proposition.png)